Stateful Behaviour

 #endif

-// Build the actual `StateGraph`.
+// Build and return the actual StateGraph.

 return StateGraph.Build(rootComposer);